 This was interesting, and it gives me an idea for a CC Certification Quest to do a similar exercise.

 Thanks Jenni for sending me looking!
 That’s why I consider the human links to most important ones.

-The post "Permutations of Attribution" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (https://cogdogblog.com/2017/02/permutations-of-attribution/) on February 18, 2017.
+The post "Permutations of Attribution" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2017/02/permutations-of-attribution/) on February 18, 2017.